shayanmohd/shayanmohd/README.md

 My name is Mohd Shayan and I'm a fullstack engineer specializing in AI/ML and Web3.

-I'm a CS grad from DTU and looking for new opportunities.
+I'm a Math & CS grad from DTU and looking for new opportunities.

 ### I code with